realtime-sanitizer/rtsan/README.md

 # Using it

-RADSan is a forked version of `clang` and a lightweight dynamic library, that together allow instrumentation of realtime algorithms at a granularity chosen by the user.
-Using it is very simple, requiring only two actions:
+Using RealtimeSanitizer it is very simple, requiring only two actions:

 1. mark a real-time function with the `[[clang::realtime]]` attribute, and
 2. add `-fsanitize=realtime` to your compile and link flags.

+More details can be found below.

 ## Real-time function attribute